 Those of us who buy cruises are likely paying five to eight percent more than we were when an open, competitive market existed.
 But nonetheless, cruising still represents the best value for money of any vacation type.

-In spite of what may have been a lack of vision by the travel agent community, I still think it's important for passengers to buy cruises through travel agents.
+The Agent Advantage In spite of what may have been a lack of vision by the travel agent community, I still think it's important for passengers to buy cruises through travel agents.

 I would never suggest anyone should pay more if the travel agent's quoted price is higher than the cruise line's.
 If that happens, run from that agent!
 But if the quotes are equal, I encourage everyone to book through a travel agent.